weichsel/ZIPFoundation/README.md

 [![Twitter](https://img.shields.io/badge/twitter-@weichsel-blue.svg?style=flat)](http://twitter.com/weichsel)

 ZIP Foundation is a library to create, read and modify ZIP archive files.
 It is written in Swift and based on [Apple's libcompression](https://developer.apple.com/documentation/compression/data_compression) for high performance and energy efficiency.
+To learn more about the performance characteristics of the framework, you can read [this blog post](https://thomas.zoechling.me/journal/2017/07/ZIPFoundation.html).

 - [Features](#features)
 - [Requirements](#requirements)